matthi4s/xled-js/README.md

 A fork of the excellent work done by Alexander Beavil https://github.com/aeroniemi

 This version includes partial refactoring for easier maintenance, a few new functions, API calls, and a new discovery service.
+This is technically a breaking change as all methods, interfaces, enums and variables that previously included the UK spelling of "colour" have been replaced with the US spelling "color".
+This is a preference and obviously not necessary, but I'm from the US and I like it that way.

 ## API Docs